WHAT KIND OF DAMN FOOLS make movies about education? And what kind of damn fools review them?

 Bruni has no children and normally writes about food.
 Now he had decided to go all “two thumbs up” and review the forthcoming movie, Won’t Back Down.
 He calls it a David and Goliath story about a mother fighting to save her daughter from being required to attend a failing public elementary school.
 Randi Weingarten, “powerful president of the American Federation of Teachers,” gets a brief mention in his column.

 No practicing teacher (Weingarten last spent a day in a classroom in 1997) appears in the story.

 Bruni admits the people backing the film are sworn enemies of teachers’ unions.
 He brushes that aside.
-As he sees it, teachers unions have lost their way and represent the great impediment to needed change.
-He’s surprised to discover teachers and their unions are less than pleased with U. S. Secretary of Eucation Arne Duncan (who, if Bruni interviewed me, I might label an “insufferable ass”).
+Teachers unions, he says, have lost their way and represent the great impediment to needed change.
+He’s surprised to discover teachers and their unions are less than pleased with U. S. Secretary of Education Arne Duncan (who, if Bruni interviewed me, I might label an “insufferable ass”).
 He mentions “Race to the Top,” Duncan's bold initiative to save America’s schools.
 He mentions unanimous agreement, cutting across party lines, at a recent conference of mayors, endorsing “parent trigger legislation.”

 These trigger laws, Bruni explains:

-“It gives parents an opportunity to weigh in,” said Antonio Villaraigosa, the Los Angeles mayor, who supports it, in an interview here on Thursday.
+“It gives parents an opportunity to weigh in,” said Antonio Villaraigosa, the Los Angeles mayor, who supports the idea, in an interview here on Thursday.
 He believes that new approaches are vital and that teachers’ unions are “the most powerful defenders of a broken system.”

 SO, WHERE DO WE STAND IN U. S. EDUCATION TODAY?
 Apparently, we all accept the premise that public education is failing, even when evidence is as thin as a Vogue model.
 Then, like assorted Chicken Littles, critics go running about, warning readers that the sky is falling, when actually it’s not.